flybywiresim/website/src/posts/a380x-full-speed-ahead.md

 ## Introduction

 FlyByWire Simulations was created with the goal of elevating the default A320 experience in Microsoft Flight Simulator (MSFS) 2020.
 Over the past four years, we’ve grown into a community of over 170 dedicated contributors for our first project: the A32NX.
-Our open-source project has allowed our team to gain essential knowledge in programming, sound design and aircraft modelling.
+Our open-source project has allowed our team to develop essential knowledge in programming, sound design and aircraft modelling.

 We have also set our sights on something bigger - the A380X.
 Announced four years ago, this project has evolved alongside our continuous updates to the A32NX, bringing our advanced systems, refined sounds, and an intricately detailed interior and exterior model to the simulator.